 Despite a formal association for dog farmers, the dog meat trade remains a federally unregulated industry in Korea and lies within a political grey area with contradicting laws, and no precedent to guide current rules and regulations.
 Dogs are not classified as livestock under the law and therefore are an unregulated industry without protection against sourcing, health, safety, and hygiene practices.
 They are, however, classified as food under the Ministry of Health and Welfare, which vaguely defines food as simply “any edible product with the exception of drugs”.

-Animal welfare laws lag behind among its “industrialized country” peers.
+Animal welfare laws lag behind its “industrialized country” peers.

 “Hasn’t The Time Come to End Dog Meat Consumption?”

-At the head of the country’s leadership, President Moon Jae In has been reported to have asked this question to Prime Minister Kim Boo Kyum in a weekly meeting.
+The head of the country’s leadership, President Moon Jae In has been reported to have asked this question to Prime Minister Kim Boo Kyum in a weekly meeting.
 This has not been the first time President Moon has raised questions on animal welfare.
-A self proclaimed dog lover, he pledged to adopt a rescue dog during his 2017 presidential campaign where his platform also included plans to build more dog playgrounds, promote adoption for abandoned animals, standardize medical costs for animals, expand free spay/neuter clinics for population control, and expand feeding facilities for stray cats.
-His rescue dog Tori was adopted shortly after he took office, and became the first recue dog to move into the Blue House.
+A self-proclaimed dog lover, he pledged to adopt a rescue dog during his 2017 presidential campaign where his platform also included plans to build more dog playgrounds, promote adoption for abandoned animals, standardize medical costs for animals, expand free spay/neuter clinics for the population control, and expand feeding facilities for stray cats.
+His rescue dog Tori was adopted shortly after he took office, and became the first rescue dog to move into the Blue House.
 However, he was not the only candidate to incorporate animal welfare issues into his platform.